scott-francis-dev/-DID-451/did-451-method-specification.md

 - **PDFs**: PDF documents.
 - **Binary**: Generic binary files.

-This method ensures flexibility for independent personas that have created Publishing Houses not verified against the Domain Name Service on the Internet, and **DNS-verified organizations**, **non-verified entities**, while adhering to strong cryptographic principles.
+This method ensures flexibility for `personas` (individuals that publish) to create `Publishing Houses` (entities that publish one of more documents).
+A `Publishing House` not verified against the Domain Name Service on the Internet is referred to as a **Publishing House** (with no qualifiers) and those that have a top level domain as part of their DID Identifier shall be considered **DNS-verified publishing houses**.
+Both of these types of `Publishing Houses` adhere to strong cryptographic principles.

 ---